fxboxed/eugo/content/cyprus/cities/larnaca/_index.md

 Larnaca’s summer is synonymous with fun and entertainment.
 The Annual Summer Festival in July, hosted by the Municipality of Larnaca, showcases a fantastic mix of dance, music, and theatrical performances.

-[This festival](https://blog.jet2.com/exciting-events-in-cyprus-in-2025) is a must for anyone looking to soak in the city’s vibrant culture.
-Plus, the beachside atmosphere adds a relaxed yet lively vibe to the whole experience.

 ### Attending the Larnaca Cultural Festival